casualcore/casual/middleware/queue/documentation/queue.operation.md

 Every _queue_ gets a corresponding _error-queue_, which takes the name: `<queue-name>.error`

-_queues_ can be named to anything as long as they're unique whithin the `domain`, this includes the generated error queues.
+_queues_ can be named to anything as long as they're unique within the `domain`, this includes the generated error queues.
-Hence, it's not possible to create `foo` _and_ `foo.error`, since the latter will colide with the generated.
+Hence, it's not possible to create `foo` _and_ `foo.error`, since the latter will collide with the generated.

 _queues_ can be configured to have `retry.count` and `retry.delay`: